Fishing In Kenya: The Ultimate Guide

 Aberdares & Mt Kenya

 The Aberdares is a little wilder and is all about rivers with browns and rainbows surrounded by ancient forests.
-Leopards, forest hogs, antelope, buffalo, and elephants are the kinds of creatures you’ll be fishing close to while you’re there!
+Leopards, forest hogs, antelope, buffalo, and elephants are the creatures you’ll be fishing close to while you’re there!

 Matthews Range